 Now I think it’s time to highlight those differences in one place.
 You’ll still get my in-your-face advice and opinions but now you’ll get a variety of other viewpoints to help you find the one that’s right for you.

 Personal responsibility is key in transforming our financial behaviors to enjoy the life and freedom we truly deserve.
 I believe YOU are the solution and Enemy of Debt is the guide.
-We’re currently debt free (including the house), credit card free since 2008, and happily renting until we save enough to put 100% down on our “dream” house.
-(Which for us isn’t a dream because we’ll have it, but because it’s paid for!)
+We’re currently debt free (including the house), credit card free since 2008!
+You can read more about my journey on my blog Beyond Debt Freedom.

 My advice to you would be to become debt free and truly start living.
 We’ve got your back!